babelouest/glewlwyd/docs/OIDC.md

 If the specified `request_uri` link points to an unsecure https:// page with invalid certificate or hostname, allow it anyway.

 Warning!
 This may lead to unsecure connections or MITM attacks.

+### Subject type identifier

+Specify the way to identify subjects.

+If the selected value is `public`, the `sub` value in access tokens and id tokens will always have the same value.

+If the selected value is `pairwise`, the `sub` value in access tokens and id tokens will have a different values for clients of differents `sector_identifier_uri` or if the `sector_identifier_uri` is empty, for different clients.

 ### JWT Type